jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_agentfailure_queuereader.md

 When a replication agent fails, the replication of your data can be interrupted.
 It is best to investigate the problem as soon as possible to minimize the amount of work required to reestablish proper replication.

-## When this alarm is current:

-Look at the Actions grid in the Activity drilldown to see the messages returned by the agent.
+When this alarm is current, look at the Actions grid in the Activity drilldown to see the messages returned by the agent.
 The Actions grid shows the details of the messages logged by the agent.
 This may help you diagnose the exact task on which an agent failed.

 To display the Actions grid: